-Mothers Out Front supports Environmental Justice (EJ) as a civil rights principle: all people have a right to be protected from environmental pollution and to live in a clean and healthful environment, regardless of race, national origin, or income.
-In a time of severe climate change, it also means equal protection against the adverse consequences of severe weather, extreme temperatures, and flooding.
+Environmental Justice (EJ) is a civil rights principle: all people have a right to be protected from environmental pollution and to live, learn, work, play, and pray in and enjoy a clean and healthy environment regardless of race, income, national origin, or English language proficiency.

 Expressing the principle of environmental justice in law has important practical consequences for protecting people across the state because: